 To offer a drop-in solution to overcome the PA66 shortage, we developed an alternative material: The Akulon® IG series is a portfolio of material grades made by combining the strength of PA6 and PA46 – two materials that are fully independent of the Adiponitrile/hexamethyldiamine supply.

 Vision and partnership key to advancing automotive composites

-During the recent Society of Plastics Engineers Automotive Composites Conference and Exposition (SPE ACCE), I had the privilege of sharing DSM’s insights regarding the future of automotive composites as a speaker during one of the panel discussions.
+During the recent Society of Plastics Engineers Automotive Composites Conference and Exposition (SPE ACCE), as as speaker during one of the panel discussions, I had the privilege of sharing DSM’s insights regarding the future of automotive composites.

 A clear vision is essential

 We talked about topics that are familiar to those of us that work in the automotive industry (e.g., future mobility, electrification, etc.).
 However, we intentionally went beyond the typical automotive discussion to explain how DSM’s “Purpose Led, Performance Driven” strategy is based on global megatrends that transcend any one industry.

 When we connected our ongoing investment in next-generation thermoplastic material solutions to our new brand pillar of sustainable living, we demonstrated DSM’s commitment to industry leadership beyond the role of a traditional material supplier.

 Sustainability is more than a buzzword for our customers